Most Financial Professionals Either Don’t Have A Google My Business Profile Or Know What One Is

 (Prior to implementing any of the strategies referenced in this article, please consult with your firm about digital policies.)

-Similarly, disruptive forces are now changing how affluent clients are finding financial advisors.
-Traditionally, advisors have primarily relied on client referrals to get new clients, but advancing technology and changing mindsets are changing how consumers find a financial advisor.
+Similarly, disruptive forces are now changing how affluent clients are finding financial professionals.
+Traditionally, financial professionals have primarily relied on client referrals to get new clients, but advancing technology and changing mindsets are changing how consumers find a financial professional.
 Failing to respond and embrace this shift could cause you to fall behind the competition and miss prospecting opportunities.

-As an advisor, you know that referrals and personal introductions are one of the best ways to acquire affluent clients.
-When affluent consumers, ages 45-65 years old, begin their search for a financial advisor, “asking friends or family” still is the top method.
+As a financial professional, you know that referrals and personal introductions are one of the best ways to acquire affluent clients.
+When affluent consumers, ages 45-65 years old, begin their search for a financial professional, “asking friends or family” still is the top method.
 But the favored method for affluent consumers under the age of 45, is searching online, and when they search online Google is by far the tool they use the most.1